Ammo Storage Is Not Complicated But It’s Also Not Optional

 I’ve labeled the main water and natural gas shut-off valves.

-As the head of the household, I know how to find and shut these components off in emergencies.
+As the head of the household, I know how to find and shut these off in emergencies.

 I can’t assume I’ll be available when emergencies happen.